SRGSSR/srgletterbox-apple/docs/GETTING_STARTED.md

 Usually, a Letterbox view is part of a view controller view hiearchy.
 In such cases, providing the view controller itself as picture in picture delegate is a good idea.
 Unlike usual delegates, the picture in picture delegate is namely retained, providing you with a good way to restore the user interface as it was before picture in picture started.

 Refer to the modal view controller demo for a concrete example.

+#### Remark

+For picture in picture to be available, your audio session must be configured to use the `AVAudioSessionCategoryPlayback` category.

 ## Playlists and continuous playback